FabricMC/fabric-docs/develop/items/first-item.md

 Fabric API provides various registries that can be used to add additional properties to your item.

-For example, if you want to make your item compostable, you can use the `CompostableItemRegistry`:
+For example, if you want to make your item compostable, you can use the `CompostingChanceRegistry`:

 @[code transcludeWith=:::\_10](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)